Scratch Competition Rules 2018-2019

 - Upon registration, teachers/mentors/participants must make sure that all information has been entered correctly.

 - The organizer of the competition can limit the number of projects submission per Schools/Clubs when necessary.
+He may adapt as well some rules when he finds it necessary.

 - No student can be involved in more than one project in each category.